benmi3/benmi3.github.io/README.md

 Have fun doing what you want to do!

-This Blog is made u!sing Jakyll Now
+This Blog is made using Jakyll Now!